 It is important to update your name on all important documentation, including utility companies, medical providers, financial institutions, employers, and others.

 The process for updating your passport depends on your passport status, but generally changing your identity on your passport follows a similar process to applying for a passport and producing supporting documentation of your legal name change.

-If you are seeking to change the name on your passport within one year of its issuance, you must submit the form, your most recent passport, your original or certified court order and a color passport photo.
+If you are seeking to change the name on your passport within one year of its issuance, you must submit this form, your most recent passport, your original or certified court order, and a color passport photo.

-If it has been more than one year since your passport was issued you must submit the form, your most recent passport, your certified name change order, and the applicable fees.
+If it has been more than one year since your passport was issued you must submit this form, your most recent passport, your certified name change order, and the applicable fees.

 Update Birth Certificate

-Unfortunately, amending the sex designation on the birth certificate is more complicated.
+Unfortunately, amending the sex designation on the birth certificate requires additional steps.
 The request to change the sex marker on a birth certificate requires sending a letter to the vital corrections unit requesting a name and sex change.
-The request must include the certified name change order, the completed form and letter from your physician on letterhead stating that they are your attending physical and that you have completed or are in the process of completing appropriate clinical treatment for gender transition.
+The request must include the certified name change order, the completed form, and a letter from your physician on letterhead stating that they are your attending physician and that you have completed, or are in the process of completing, clinical treatment for gender transition.
 The letter must include a verification stating that they declare under penalty of perjury that the foregoing letter is true and correct.

-Maintaining a consistent identity where all your legal and account information matches your presentation may help reduce the likelihood of being a victim of legal discrimination.
-The path to becoming who you are is a difficult one, and it may feel like the process of legally changing your identity daunting, but a knowledgeable and dedicated attorney can help support you through the process.
+Maintaining a consistent name and gender marker on all of your legal and account information may help reduce the likelihood of being a victim of legal discrimination.
+The path to becoming who you are is a difficult one, and it may feel like the process of legally changing your identity is daunting, but a knowledgeable and dedicated attorney can help support you through the process.
 If you have any questions about the process of changing your name or gender, do not hesitate to reach out to our Main Line family law and divorce lawyers.
-They can be contacted via email, or please call us at our offices at 215-283-5080.
+We can be contacted via email, or please call us at our offices at 215-283-5080.

 Our Blue Bell location services Montgomery County & Bucks County.